Azure/azure-powershell/src/Network/Network/help/Add-AzVirtualHubRouteTable.md

 # Add-AzVirtualHubRouteTable

 ## SYNOPSIS
-Creates a VirtualHubRouteTable resource which is a child of VirtualHub.
+Creates a Virtual Hub Route Table resource which is a child of VirtualHub.

 ## SYNTAX